astronomer/docs/software/migrate-to-runtime.md

 import {siteVariables} from '@site/src/versions';

-Astro Runtime builds on the reliability of Astronomer Certified (AC) with new features that center on usability and performance.
+All versions of Astronomer Certified (AC) are no longer supported.
+Astronomer recommends migrating all of your Deployments to use an Astro Runtime image as soon as possible.
+Astro Runtime builds on the reliability of AC with new features that center on usability and performance.

 Migrating a Deployment to Astro Runtime is similar to the standard upgrade process.
 There are no known disruptions when migrating a Deployment from AC to the equivalent version of Astro Runtime.

+If you are still using AC for some Deployments or you want to review information about AC, see the [Astronomer documentation archive](https://github.com/astronomer/docs/blob/main/archived_software_docs/astronomer-certified) for archived versions of all AC documentation.

 ## Prerequisites